ArkhangelAzrael/vs_system_database/README.md

 ## VS System Database
-here you will find all things related to the old Vs System CCG.
+Here you will find all things related to the old Vs System CCG.

 ## Table of Contexts